U.S. Acres: Bo Sheep

-Bo Sheep (voiced by Frank Welker): Lanolin's brother.
-In the comics, he is unintelligent and perky.
-However, in the TV series, he is not usually bright but always calm, cool, collected, dependable, and a skillful cook who speaks with a Southern Californian dialect.
+Bo Sheep (voiced by Frank Welker): A sheep who is unintelligent and perky.
+In the TV series, he is not usually bright but always calm, cool, collected, dependable, and a skillful cook who speaks with a Southern Californian dialect.
+A common gag in the television series involves Bo and Lanolin constantly arguing, sometimes even about the fact that they are arguing.

 Lanolin Sheep

-Lanolin Sheep (voiced by Julie Payne): Usually shown as a hard worker, but with a personality the polar opposite of her brother: loud and disagreeable.
-Her name is that of the grease produced by wool-bearing animals, such as sheep.
-In the comic strip, she is much more abrasive than in the television series.
+Lanolin Sheep (voiced by Julie Payne): Bo's twin sister, who is usually shown as a hard worker, but with a personality the polar opposite of her brother: loud and disagreeable.
+She is named after the grease produced by wool-bearing animals, such as sheep.
+While she is quite abrasive in the television series, especially towards Bo, in that she is nearly always arguing with him, but also towards Roy for his laziness, in the comic strip, she is much more abrasive towards everyone else in general.